 History (HIST) Courses marked with an may be repeated for credit because the subject matter varies.
 HIST 101L: Western Civilization to 1648.
 (3) Ancient times to 1648.
 Meets New Mexico Lower Division General Education Common Core Curriculum Area V: Humanities and Fine Arts.
 HIST 102L: Western Civilization Post 1648.
 (3) 1648 to present.
 Meets New Mexico Lower Division General Education Common Core Curriculum Area V: Humanities and Fine Arts.
 HIST 161L: History of the United States to 1877.
 [History of the United States].
 (3) Survey of the economic, political, intellectual, and social development of the United States, including the place of the U.S. in world affairs from 1607 to 1877.
-Meets New Mexico Lower Division General Education Common Core Curriculum Area V: Humanities and Fine Arts.
-HIST 162L: History of the United States Since 1877.
+Meets New Mexico Lower Division General Education Common Core Curriculum Area V: Humanities and Fine Arts HIST 162L: History of the United States Since 1877.
 (3) Survey of the economic, political, intellectual, and social development of the United States, including the place of the U.S. in world affairs from 1877 to the present.
 Meets New Mexico Lower Division General Education Common Core Curriculum Area V: Humanities and Fine Arts.
 HIST 204: Greek Civilization.
 (3) An interdisciplinary introduction to the ancient world as the foundation of modern civilization.
 Lectures on classical art, history, literature, and philosophy.
 Also offered as ARTH 204, PHIL 204, CLST 204.
 HIST 205: Roman Civilization.
 (3) An interdisciplinary introduction to ancient Rome.
 Lectures on Roman literature, history, art, and philosophy.
 Also offered as: ARTH 205, CLST 205, PHIL 205 HIST 220: Studies in History.
 (1-3, no limit) Will vary from instructor to instructor but will offer a review of particular historical issues designed for the nonspecialist.
 For content of particular courses, see Schedule of Classes and contact Department.
 Course may be repeated without limit provided the topics vary.
 HIST 260: History of New Mexico.
-(3) Introduction to New Mexico history from earliest human settlement to the present day.
-HIST 270: The American West: A Survey.
-(3) An introduction to the major periods and themes of frontier and western history.
-From Indian and Spanish experiences through the frontier era and on to the contemporary West.
-The emphasis will be on a broad sweep of the subject. $\sim \sim \sim$ Information Technology (IT) IT 109: Information Technology Cooperative Education.
+(3) Introduction to New Mexico history from earliest human settlement to the present day. $\sim\sim$ Information Technology (IT) IT 109: Information Technology Cooperative Education.
 (1-3) The student works in an IT-related job for one semester and gains on-the-job insight into a technology field.
 Student must write projected goals for the semester's work, midterm summaries of work completed thus far, and an end of the term report summarizing work completed during the semester.
 Students must also get a supervisor evaluation.
+Prerequisite: Third or fourth semester standing and permission of the Information Technology Curriculum Coordinator.
 IT 119: Networking Core Concepts.
 (3) (Previously IT 120LT) This course serves as a general introduction in current networking technology for local area networks (LANs), widearea networks (WANs), and the Internet.
 Prerequisites: CS 101 and CT 102.